mmerah/code-team-framework/docs/CONFIGURATION.md

   verifier_sec: sonnet     # Model for the Security Verifier
   verifier_perf: sonnet    # Model for the Performance Verifier
   commit_agent: sonnet     # Model for the Commit Agent
-  summarizer: sonnet       # Model for the Summarizer agent
 ```

 Configures the Large Language Model settings with explicit per-agent configuration: